Seatis/my-teaching-materials/project/reddit/backend/javascript.md

  -  create the first endpoint for [listing the posts](../apispec.md#get-posts)
  -  connect your application to your database
+ -  serve some static JSON to test out your API endpoint
  -  make sure that it returns the same type of JSON object as specified

 ### Adding